lucasfernandoprojects/water-quality-analyzer/README.md

 ## 🔬 Field Results

-The analyzer was tested on water samples collected from two urban rivers in a large Brazilian city.
+The analyzer was tested on water samples collected from two urban rivers in a large city that don't cross each other.

 | Parameter | River 1 | River 2 |
 |---|---|---|